Omii57/PHP-Projects/README.md

-# PHP-Project
-Vehicle Parking System using PHP and MySQL.
+# Vehicle Parking System using PHP and MySQL.